wendreof/boxOnRails/README.md

 $ rails new myapp -d mysql
 ```

-A web server is available at http://localhost:3000
+Now a web server is available at http://localhost:3000

 (The default password for all services is root).

-Basic Usage
+**Basic Usage**

 ```shel
 $ vagrant up